|

 result of increasing connoisseurship of their wines.
 Much as with vignerons in

-Burgundy, small, family-run wineries turn out some of the very finest of the region and,
+Burgundy, small, family-run wineries turn out some of the very finest of the region.

 Major Piemontese Grapes and